Margaret Rock: After the war

-Rock worked for governmental jobs, such as the Government Communications Headquarters until she retired in 1963.
+Rock worked governmental jobs, such as at the Government Communications Headquarters, until she retired in 1963.
 Because of the Official Secrets Act 1939, Rock never spoke about her work to anyone.
-Even late in her life and Bletchley Park and codebreaking was circulating the news, she would not comment about her contribution to the Colossus.
+Even late in her life, when stories about Bletchley Park and codebreaking were making the news, she would not comment about her contribution to the Colossus.
 On 26 August 1983 she died in Ronkswood Hospital, Worcester.